google/WebFundamentals/src/content/en/ilt/pwa/lab-workbox.md

 [Workbox](https://workboxjs.org/) is the successor to  [`sw-precache`](https://github.com/GoogleChrome/sw-precache) and  [`sw-toolbox`](https://github.com/GoogleChrome/sw-toolbox).
 It is a collection of libraries and tools used for generating a service worker, precaching, routing, and runtime-caching.
 Workbox also includes modules for easily integrating  [background sync](https://github.com/GoogleChrome/workbox/tree/master/packages/workbox-background-sync) and  [Google analytics](https://github.com/GoogleChrome/workbox/tree/master/packages/workbox-google-analytics) into your service worker.

 See the  [Workbox page](/web/tools/workbox/) on developers.google.com for an explanation of each module contained in Workbox.
-In this lab, we use the main Workbox library, `workbox-sw`, and `workbox-build` to inject an array of static assets to precache into a service worker.
+In this lab, we use the main Workbox library, `workbox-sw`, and `workbox-build` to inject an array of static assets that you want to precache into a service worker.

 #### What you will learn